 Subject to the terms of the agreement, all IESO CDM program costs are paid by the IESO.
 The Corporation effectively acts as a delivery agent for those programs that it participates in under the agreement.
-The Corporation will be entitled to receive all of its estimated administration costs associated with each program.
+The Corporation will be entitled to receive all of its pre-approved administration costs associated with each program.
 Any administration costs incurred by the Corporation in excess of the pre-approved estimate would not be recoverable.
 All other program costs incurred by the Corporation (such as customer incentives and goods and services delivered under the programs) are recoverable from the IESO on an invoiced basis in accordance with the agreement.

 Under the terms of the Energy Conservation Agreement with the IESO, income incentives are available in the event the Corporation outperforms its expected target.
 Alternatively, financial penalties are possible if the Corporation does not meet minimum requirements outlined in the Energy Conservation Agreement with the IESO.
-The Corporation has not recorded a provision in these consolidated financial statements in respect of these matters.
+The Corporation estimates it is meeting its obligations outlined in the Energy Conservation Agreement with the IESO and has not recorded a provision in these consolidated financial statements for neither financial incentives nor penalties in respect of these matters.